PKuzi01/portfolio-ppk/README.md

 #### 27 June 2023
 Before you judge me about the time gap, I was busy with another project, and the had an existetial crisis about this one.
 The important part is that I got started.
 For today, I added in what I think will be the HTML for the entire thing.
 I plan on tackling a bit of the CSS tomorrow, so that if/when I add the JS, I can see what it is that I'd like to add behaviours to, but I don't think I'll be using JavaScript for this project.
 I'm glad that I got started though.
 Truly.
 It feels good to shake off the anxiety by doing the actual work.

+#### 1 July 2023
+I started on the CSS.
+And got suuuuuper stuck.
+I had to start all over.
+I needed to figure out how the cascade was flowing, whether my documents were the problem.
+I still don't know what it was, but I know using specific properties was part of the problem, and I needed to be careful to replicate my desired result.
+I had to read the Bootstrap documentation, and search on StackOverflow too.
+I haven't used Bootstrap in so long, I had forgotten how manipulate my way through it.
+But we're slowly making a comeback.
+Several hours of debugging but we're back at it.

 ### <ins>Overall</ins>
 * Rating: /10
 * Note to self: